jundalisay/superb/content/en/research/mohammad/quran/sura-035a.md

 <!-- 2.
 Whatever mercy Allah unfolds for the people, none can withhold it.
 And if He with-
 holds it, none can release it thereafter.
 He is the Exalted in Power, Full of Wisdom. -->

-3. O people!
+{{< s v="3" >}}  O people!
 Remember Allah’s blessings upon you.
 Is there a creator other than Allah who provides for you from the heaven and the earth?
 There is no god but He.
 So how are you misled?

-4. If they reject you, messengers before you were also rejected.
+{{< s v="4" >}}  If they reject you, messengers before you were also rejected.
 To Allah all matters are returned.

-5. O people!
+{{< s v="5" >}}  O people!
 The promise of Allah is true; so let not the lowly life seduce you, and let not the Tempter tempt you away from Allah.

 6. Satan is an enemy to you, so treat him as an enemy.
 He only invites his gang to be among the inmates of the Inferno.